Receiving An Autism Diagnosis Has Helped Me Finally Make Sense Of Who I Am

 It wasn’t until my mid-20s (when I began to get involved with disability advocacy) that I heard women talking about their autistic experiences, and how autism is often missed in women, and gender-diverse and non-binary people.

 I began to fall down a rabbit hole of research, which I later discovered is a very autistic thing to do.
 I wanted to know everything I could about it, particularly the often unseen perspectives of women.
 The more I read, the more I saw myself in their stories.
-I wondered if the meltdowns they described were the same as the ones I had experienced.
-I wondered if my aversion to certain textures, scratchy fabrics, and uncomfortable seams and tags on clothes, as well as my difficulties with light and noise, were the same as their sensory issues.
-I wondered if I too had simply been masking my entire life and not realized it.
+I wondered if the meltdowns they described were the same as the ones I experienced.
+I wondered if my aversion to certain textures, scratchy fabrics and uncomfortable seams and tags on clothes, and my difficulties with light and noise were the same as their sensory issues.
+I wondered if I too had simply been masking my entire life, and not realised it.

 Advertisement